pulp/pulp/docs/sphinx/dev-guide/newtypesupport/plugin/migrations.rst

 Creating Migrations
 ===================

 In the event that you need to make an adjustment to your data in Pulp, you should write a migration script.
-There are a few rules to follow for migration scripts and if you follow them carefully, nobody gets hurt.
+There are a few rules to follow for migration scripts, and if you follow them carefully, nobody gets hurt.
 Here are the rules:

 #.
 Migration scripts should be modules in your migrations package.
 #.
 Each migration module should be named starting with a version number.
 #.
 Your migration version numbers are significant.
-Pulp tracks which version each install has been migrated
+Pulp tracks which version each install has been
-   to.
+   migrated to.
 It requires your migration versions to start with 1, and to be sequential with no gaps in version numbers.
-For example, 0001_my_first_migration.py, 0002_my_second_migration.py, 0003_add_email_addresses_to_users.py, etc.
+For example, 0001_my_first_migration.py, 0002_my_second_migration.py, 0003_add_email_addresses_to_users.py, etc. You don't have to use leading zeros in the names, as the number is processed with a regular expression that interprets it as an integer, however, the advantage to using leading zeros is that programs like ``ls`` will display your migrations in order when you inspect the contents of your migration package.
 #.
-Each migration module should have a function called migrate with this signature:
+Each migration module should have a function called "migrate" with this signature:
-   def migrate(\*args, \*\*kwargs).
+   ``def migrate(*args, **kwargs)``.
 #.
-Inside your ``migrate()`` function, you can perform the necessary work to change the data in the Pulp
+Inside your ``migrate()`` function, you can perform the necessary work to change the data in the
-   install.
+   Pulp install.

 For example, your migrations package might look like this::

 	migrations
  	|
+	|-- __init__.py
 	|-- 0001_rename_user_to_username.py
 	|-- 0002_remove_spaces_from_username.py
 	|-- 0003_recalculate_unit_hashes.py